-“I took your pledge of Yellibacy, but when I try to set limits my children just ignore me -- so I end up yelling." - Chris
+“I took your vow of Yellibacy, but when I try to set limits my children just ignore me.
+So I end up yelling!" - Chris

-Most of the time when kids feel understood, they're willing to do what you ask, even if they don't like it.
-That's why the secret to setting
+Most of the time when kids feel understood, they're willing to do what you ask -- even if they don't like what you're asking.
+That's why the secret to

 - Set the limit: